Deepanker200/namaste-node/README.md

 O, network I/O, and other asynchronous tasks
 - Libuv is designed to be highly efficient and scalable, making it an ideal choice for building high performance server-side applications

+# setTimeout()-> when it is 0 it will print after the synchronous code, as it goes to Libuv

+# astexplorer.net- website to see AST(Abstract Syntax Tree)